WorldEnd/worldend-formatting/README.md

 - The first argument (`"./Volumes/Volume 3/"`) specifies the path to the directory containing the volume.
 - The second argument (`"./Output/"`) is the location for the output file and any temporary working files.

-**NOTE:** The only prerequisites for exporting to EPUB are the Python packages listed in `Scripts/requirements.txt` (not all packages are necessary).